Dr Peter Zamborsky

 DPhil, MSc and MA.

-Peter specialises in international business, strategy and innovation.
-Prior to his job at the University of Auckland, Peter was an instructor at Harvard University and lecturer at Brandeis University in Boston, where he earned his doctorate.
+Peter Zamborsky is Senior Lecturer in Management and International Business at the University of Auckland Business School in New Zealand.
+He specializes in international business and global strategy.
+Prior to his job at the University of Auckland, Peter was instructor at Harvard University and lecturer at Brandeis University in Boston, where he earned his doctorate.
 He earned his Master of Science degree from the London School of Economics.
-From 1999 to 2002, Peter worked for the Economist Group (a publisher of the Economist magazine) in London, UK and Slovakia.
+From 1999 to 2002, Peter worked for The Economist Group (a publisher of The Economist magazine) in London, UK and Europe.

-Peter published in a range of journals in international business, management, business administration and economics.
-He is an editorial review board member of International Journal of Emerging Markets (Emerald Publishing).
-His research focuses on foreign direct investment, foreign market entry modes and global innovation.
-Peter co-authored Contemporary International Business in the Asia-Pacific Region (Cambridge University Press, 2019) and a number of book chapters and cases published by Cambridge University Press, SAGE and Springer.
-He was quoted by Wall Street Journal and BBC.
+His work has been published in management, international business and economics journals including Journal of Management & Organization, Journal of Business Strategy, Chinese Management Studies, Journal of East European Management Studies, Global Economy Journal and Eastern European Economics.
+He is on editorial boards of several journals including International Journal of Emerging Markets.
+His research focuses on foreign direct investment, foreign market entry modes and global strategy.
+Peter co-authored Contemporary International Business in the Asia-Pacific Region (Cambridge University Press, 2019) and a number of book chapters and case studies with publishers including Cambridge University Press, SAGE, Springer, and Routledge.
+He was quoted by media including Wall Street Journal and BBC.

 Research | Current